AboLojy/Dashboard/README.md

 ## Architecture & Design

-This project follows a **Layered Architecture** pattern with clean separation of concerns and dependency injection.
+This project follows a **Layered Architecture** pattern, A Backend For A Frontend (BFF) Architecture Pattern

 ### Architectural Overview